seiyria/soa-autofarm/README.md

 * `--skip-achievements` - skip opening achievements as they're gotten.
 Default: `false`.
 * `--mouse-hover-block` - if `true`, you can hover over the Nox window and pause execution of clicks.
 Default: `false`.
 * `--party-quit-delay` - quit each party after a given time if they do not start (to prevent AFK trap rooms).
 Default: `30000`ms.
+* `--is-jp` - whether or not you're playing JP.
+Default: `false`.
+* `--app-kill-threshold` - the number of repeats of the unknown state will kill the app.
+Default: `100`.

 ### Debug Args